FabianGroeger96/cnn-number-detection/ReadMe.md

 ### Includes

 - DataExtractor (to extract data for the dataset)
+- Isolator (to find the numbers inside an image)
 - Trainer (to train the model)
 - Tester (to test the model on custom images)
-- Utils (test, simulate the isolator on images)

 ## Install